wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 All three of these scenarios should generally be avoidable by the integrator, and thus it is up to integrator to resolve them.

-Any other senario which causes a delivery to not be performed should be considered an **outage** by some component of the system, including potentially the blockchains themselves.
+Any other scenario which causes a delivery to not be performed should be considered an **outage** by some component of the system, including potentially the blockchains themselves.

 <br/>